tarunsaiks/Cyber-Notes-Repo/Spin The Hack/RED Team Training/Day - 6 -Discovering Patching Vulnerabilities.md

 > Auxilary - We have to find if there is a vulnerbaility or not, **An auxiliary module does not execute a payload**.
 > Exploit - Once we find there is vulnerability we use exploit.

+# Process Flow

+1. Host Discovery to get targets.txt
+2. Lets say we have an IP Address of target, we directly jump into sub-phase B without host discovery, we directly start with Nmap, Open Ports, Versions.
+3. crackmapexec to create protocol specific list or check for supported protocols
+4. MSF --> protocol --> Auxilary --> Discover Patching Vulnerability.